-Stick No Bills™ is an ethical enterprise which upholds image authenticity, ownership and copyright as paramount, operating as we do in countries such as Sri Lanka, Spain and the United Kingdom which all remain committed signatories of the Berne Convention of 1886.
+Stick No Bills® is an ethical enterprise which upholds image authenticity, ownership and copyright as paramount, operating as we do in countries such as Sri Lanka, Spain, Sweden, Germany the United States and the United Kingdom which all remain committed signatories of the Berne Convention of 1886.

-Stick No Bills™ pays the true owners of copyright on all travel-related images shown on our website - both of 20th Century original vintage travel posters and 21st Century retro travel poster designs for exclusive usage rights.
+Stick No Bills® pays the true owners of the intellectual and industrial property rights and / or the trademarks depicted on all travel-related images shown on our website - both of 20th Century original vintage travel posters and 21st Century retro travel poster designs for global usage rights.

-All Stick No Bills™ posters are exclusive copyright The Poster Design Group (UK) Limited.
-Each poster is therefore embossed with this London-based archives company's seal of authenticity.
-This mark is a guarantee that the poster(s) you have purchased are genuine Stick No Bills™ prints and that the true owners of copyright have been paid and / or have given us their express permission to sell high quality replicas of their original artwork.
+All Stick No Bills® posters are either exclusive copyright The Poster Design Group (UK) Limited or with copyright granted to The Poster Design Group courtesy of our esteemed licensors.
+Each poster and / or limited edition is therefore certified and embossed with this London based design and archives company's seal of authenticity.
+This mark is a guarantee that the poster(s) you have purchased are genuine Stick No Bills® prints and that the true owners of copyright have been paid and / or have given us their express permission to sell high quality replicas of their original artworks.

-Stick No Bills™ posters, both vintage and retro-style, are all high resolution professional photographs and / or computer-generated images in their original digital form.
-These are artworks either photographed by or art directed by the Founder / Creative Director of Stick No Bills™, sometimes working solo, sometimes in collaboration with cutting edge freelance illustrators based across the Americas, Europe and Asia.
+Stick No Bills® posters, both vintage and retro-style, are all high resolution professional photographs and / or computer-generated images in their original digital form.
+These are artworks either photographed by or art directed by the Founder / Creative Director of Stick No Bills®, sometimes working solo, sometimes in collaboration with cutting edge freelance illustrators based across the Americas, Europe and Asia.

-While very high resolution in their original form, these high resolution images have been watermarked and / or intentionally reduced to a low resolution in all Stick No Bills™ online marketing collateral in order to protect copyright.
+While extremely high resolution in their original form, these high resolution images have been watermarked, distorted and / or intentionally reduced to a low resolution in all Stick No Bills® online marketing collateral in order to prevent copyright theft.

-In some cases of original vintage posters created by artists in the 1930s and 1940s, it has taken years of painstaking on-the-ground investigation and legal navigation, to track down the institution, the producer and / or the (often hitherto-oblivious) heirs to the estate of the original artists - some of them based in the most far-flung highlands and lowlands of the world - to strike a copyright deal with them, whereby our legal entitlement to reproduce the artworks in perpetuity and exclusively is now guaranteed.
+In some cases where an original vintage poster from The Poster Design Group's archive or licensor's archive was created by artists in the late 19th and early to mid 20th century, it has taken years of painstaking on-the-ground investigation and legal navigation, to track down the institution, the producer and / or the (often hitherto-oblivious) heirs to the estate of the original artists - some of them based in the most far-flung highlands and lowlands of the world - to strike a deed of assignment and / or licensing deal with them, whereby our legal entitlement to reproduce the artworks is guaranteed.

 Once each original poster has been secured, the Creative Director photographs the old and often damaged and faded poster and then spends days, sometime weeks, digitally remastering the high resolution file to restore the image to its former glory.
 This process is followed by weeks and sometimes months of colour adjusting and test printing before the poster proof is perfected and ready to be put into production.

-We hope this background detail helps underscore how at Stick No Bills™, it's all about the image.
+We hope this background detail helps underscore how at Stick No Bills®, image authenticity is paramount.

-All rights in the design, text, graphics software and other material on our site and the selection or arrangement thereof are the copyright of Stick No Bills™ Posters courtesy of The Poster Design Group Ltd.
+All rights in the design, text, graphics software and other material on our site and the selection or arrangement thereof are licensed to Stick No Bills® Posters courtesy of The Poster Design Group Ltd and its licensors.

-In all such infringement instances to date, the founders of Stick No Bills Posters have donated the payments made to us for damages by individuals and companies illegally replicating our images to the eco, humanitarian, heritage and conservation causes that we sponsor.
+In all such infringement instances to date, the founders of Stick No Bills® Posters have donated the majority of the payments made to us for damages by individuals and companies illegally replicating our images to the humanitarian, heritage and conservation causes that we sponsor.